Introduction to green infrastructure and grey infrastructure

 For more information on different infrastructure models click here.

-Selecting one of the examples above, the Chesapeake Bay Program (CBP) is a longstanding partnership to improve water quality and ecosystem health in the Chesapeake estuary and is the U.S. EPA’s flagship model for its National Estuaries Program.
+Selecting one of the examples above, the Chesapeake Bay Program (CBP) is a longstanding partnership to improve water quality and ecosystem health in the Chesapeake estuary, and is the U.S. EPA’s flagship model for its National Estuaries Program.

-As of 2016, the program is working toward the implementation of over 100 short and longer-term goals and actions broken-down into the areas of species/habitat, clean water, climate change, land conservation, and community engagement.
+As of 2016, the program is working toward the implementation of over 100 short and longer term goals and actions broken-down into the areas of species/habitat, clean water, climate change, land conservation, and community engagement.
 There is a unified monitoring program to evaluate progress against the key goals and indicators.
-The program reports that, over the long term (1985-2013), 55 percent of monitoring sites have shown improving trends in nitrogen concentrations [13].
+While there is progress, the effects of the program are currently not solving all water quality issues.

 “In a few cases, LID project costs were higher than those for conventional stormwater management practices.
 However, in the vast majority of cases, significant savings were realized due to reduced costs for site grading and preparation, stormwater infrastructure, site paving, and landscaping.
-Total capital cost savings ranged from 15 to 80 percent when LID methods were used, with a few exceptions in which LID project costs were higher than conventional stormwater management costs” [16].
+Total capital cost savings ranged from 15 to 80 percent when LID methods were used, with a few exceptions in which LID project costs were higher than conventional stormwater management costs” [xv].

 Green infrastructure is not a replacement for grey infrastructure and vice versa

 There will always be a requirement for grey infrastructure to guarantee water quality for drinking, treatment of high volumes in small areas, and water transportation.
-However, depending on the specific localized conditions and objectives, green infrastructure may complement grey infrastructure to help reduce energy costs and create more livable cities for the future.
+However, depending on the specific localized conditions and objectives, green infrastructure may complement grey infrastructure to help reduce energy costs and create more liveable cities for the future.

 Canada is recognizing the value of a hybrid approach to water issues such as stormwater management.
 For example, green infrastructure can reduce the pressure on grey infrastructure through naturally filtering out non-point source pollutants.